Stockel metro station

+The metro station opened on 31 August 1988.
+Since 4 April 2009, the station has been served by the eastern branch of line 1 (previously line 1B).

 Art in the station

 Murals on the walls across each of the tracks from the single island platform illustrate more than 140 characters from Hergé's comic The Adventures of Tintin.
 The sketches for the work were made by the artist himself, just before his death.
 The figures were drawn by Studio Hergé.

 Surroundings

-Next to the subway station, there is a shopping centre named Stockel Square, home to various shops including clothing, jewellery, food, etc. In front of the station, there is also a cinema called Le New Stockel.
+Next to the metro station, there is a shopping centre named Stockel Square, home to various shops including clothing, jewellery, food, etc. In front of the station, there is also a cinema called Le New Stockel.